Styling Graphs

 If you want to style the whole graph in the same way you can call:

-To set the shape of all nodes in the graph g
+To set the routing mode of all edges in the graph g to straight.
+Alternatively you can set individual attributes:

 Styling via Properties